chondromalasia/parenting/Heath's Guide to Having a Baby and also not Developing a Drinking Problem.md

 https://kellymom.com/bf/pumpingmoms/feeding-tools/bottle-feeding/

 There was a ~3 week period where basically all that Veronica did was sit there and feed Christian and also watch TV.
 She was about to lose her damn mind.
+We tried to find a rhythm to his eating, but we found absolutely nothing.

 Oh on that note, Veronica had a hand pump thing that she would strap to her other boob while Christian was latched to the other one.
 She would gather an extraordinary amount of milk in that thing, that would have otherwise sprayed all over our mattress or couch.

-As Veronica mentioned, Dr. Brown's bottles with **slow flow** nipples is what we use.
+Dr. Brown's bottles with **slow flow** nipples is what we use.
 No matter what brand, you want the slow flow nipples.

 #### Dad work